Ingmar-de-Vries/HierarchicalPriors/README.md

   - Analysis and plotting of behavioural results
     - In the "behaviour" subdirectory, you will find the following script:
-      - "HierarchicalPriors_AnalysisBehaviourCatchTrials.m" - behavioural analysis and plotting of Figure 1d.
+      - "HierarchicalPriors_BehaviouralAnalysis.m" - behavioural analysis and plotting of Figure 1d.
       - helper functions?

   -	Pre-processing of MEG and eyetracking data